fishfollower/SAM/README.md

 # SAM
-Git page for SAM R-package
+Git page for `stockassessment` R-package containing the state-space assessment model (SAM)

 Can be installed by typing: